vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

   Does N represent major? minor? patch?
 * Can multiple versions of a package be available simultaneously?
 * How will TCE respond to CVE's in existing packages?
-* What channels should TCE provide for its repository (e.g. stable, beta. alpha)
+* What channels should TCE provide for its repository (e.g. stable, alpha, beta, etc)
-* How we are going to think about "true" community-owned repositories Users will not always want their software to become part of TCE.
+* How we are going to think about "true" community-owned repositories?
+  Users will not always want their software to become part of the TCE GitHub repository.
 * We need to provide guidance on how folks can bring their own packages + bring their own package repositories.
 * How will TCE handle `core` packages?
 These are packages required by Kubernetes itself.
 * What can be automated?
 * How will packages be tested?
+* How should we specify the version of our packages?

 ## Package Repositories